Research Institute Social Cohesion

 3. Integration-Related Remit and Functions of Public Service Media

-4. (Social) Media Observatory
+4. Social Media Observatory

 5. Transfer Office “Media and Social Cohesion”

-Logo sponsored Federal Ministry of Education and Research
+Logo sponsored Federal Ministry of Research, Technology and Space

 Project details